Skip to content

 • Gyroscopes: measure angular velocity (rotation around axes).

-Setting the Starting Point Procedure
+Starting Point Setup Procedure

 Please specify starting point to see UAV